andreasdr/minitscript/README.md

 # 2. Flow control

 ## 2.1.
-If, elseif, else and end
+If, elseif, else

-If, elseif, else and end are flow control methods.
+If, elseif and else are flow control methods.
 Please see the usage below.

-See an example of if and end:
+See an example of if:
 ```
 ...
 	$i = 1